-- Demonstrate critical thinking and decision making skills through the organization of safe, competent care for individuals experiencing life threatening emergencies. - Utilize effective written, verbal and nonverbal communication skills in caring for patients in the pre-hospital setting.
+- Demonstrate critical thinking and decision making skills through the organization of safe, competent care for individuals experiencing life threatening emergencies. - Utilize effective written, verbal and nonverbal communication skills in caring for patients and families in a variety of healthcare situations and settings.

-• Work collaboratively with members of the healthcare team.
+Delegate appropriately and work collaboratively with members of the healthcare team.